-Gun goes off during French President's speech; 1 man injured
+Gun goes off during French President's speech

-Paris (CNN)A weapon was accidentally fired Tuesday as French President François Hollande was giving a speech in the western city of Villognon, the mayor told CNN.
+Paris (CNN)Two people were wounded when a weapon was accidentally fired Tuesday as French President François Hollande was giving a speech in the western city of Villognon, the mayor told CNN.

-Hollande was not injured, but another man was, Mayor Claude Guitton said.
+Hollande was not injured, but two other people were, Mayor Claude Guitton said.
+Their injuries were not life-threatening.

 According to CNN affiliate BFM-TV, a local police officer aiding in the security detail for the President's visit accidentally discharged his weapon.
 The officer is a sniper and was positioned on top of a building, the Prefet of Charente Pierre N'Gahane told BFM-TV.